900 Series: Facilities & Sites

 902.6 - Disposition of Obsolete Equipment

-School property such as equipment, furnishings, or supplies (hereinafter referred to as equipment) will be disposed of when it is determined to be of no further use to the district.
+School property such as equipment, furnishings, or supplies (hereinafter equipment) will be disposed of when it is determined to be of no further use to the district.
 It is the objective of the district in disposing of the equipment to achieve the best available price or most economical disposal.

 A public hearing will be held regarding the disposal of the equipment with a value of $25,000 or more prior to the board’s final decision.
 The board will adopt a resolution announcing the proposed sale or disposition and will publish notice of the time and place of the public hearing and the description of the property will be in the resolution.
-Notice of the public hearing will be published at least once, not less than 10 days but not more than 20 days, prior to the hearing date unless otherwise required by law.
-Upon completion of the public hearing, the board may authorize disposition of the equipment.
+Notice of the public hearing will be published at least once, but not less than 10 days and not more than 20 days, prior to the hearing date unless otherwise required by law.
+Upon completion of the public hearing, the board may dispose of the equipment.

 Adopted: 6/70